 - Thyroid dysfunction has also been shown to be associated with worsening of keratoconus during pregnancy, so make sure your thyroid hormones are checked by your doctor.

 Don’t worry too much about your eyes!
 Becoming pregnant and bringing a child into the world are much more important than small changes to the shape of your cornea.
-With the appropriate care from your keratoconus specialist and an adjustment in contact lens fit – if needed – you can spend your time thinking about more exciting things - like baby names!
+With the appropriate care from your keratoconus expert and an adjustment in contact lens fit – if needed – you can spend your time thinking about more exciting things - like baby names!